twosixlabs/csl/experiments/immediate_sensitivity/README.md

 ### Datsets

-We run experiments on the Texas-100, Purchase-100, and Cifar-10 datasets
+We run experiments on the Texas-100, Purchase-100, Cifar-10, and FMNIST datasets

-## Analysis
+## Membership Inference Analysis

 A series of python notebooks generate the plots.
 The following highlights differences between them